IntroductionΒΆ

 access.sendtoaddress("11yEmxiMso2RsFVfBcCa616npBvGgxiBX", 1000)

-However, this approach has some disadvantages, one thing is that error handling is complex, as it requires manually checking the contents of JSONException objects.
+However, this approach has some disadvantages, one thing is that error handling is complex, as it

 verge-python attempts to create an even more friendly interface by wrapping the JSON-RPC API.
-The major advantages compared to a raw jsonrpc based approach are:
+The major advantages

-• Automatic verge configuration loading.
-In case the verge -server or verged program runs on the same machine as the client script, and as the same user, the configuration file can automatically be parsed.
+verge -serverorvergedprogram runs on the same machine as the client script, and as the same user, the configuration file can automatically be parsed.
 This makes it unneccesary to explicitly specify a username and password.
-Of course, this is still possible.
+Of course, this is still possible. - Documentation in Pythonish format.
+You are reading this right now.

 The plan for future releases is to add a more high-level interface on top of this.